 The primary function of the Administrative Review Committee is to review cases prior to referral to the Judiciary Hearing Committee.
 This committee meets at the request of the building administrator to review student cases and to make sure all District and community resources have been explored on behalf of the student prior to consideration of expulsion.
-This committee, appointed by the Superintendent or designee, will consist of the Hearing Coordinator (chairperson), a principal, assistant principal or dean, and impartial professional representatives from the District.
+This committee, appointed by the Superintendent or designee, will consist of the Assistant Director of Student Supports and Services (chairperson), a principal, assistant principal or dean, and impartial professional representatives from the District.

-Copies of the letter explaining the consequences must be sent to the parents, building principal, the Executive Director of Student Services, and the chairperson of the Judicial Committee.
+Copies of the letter explaining the consequences must be sent to the parent/guardian, building principal, the Executive Director of Student Services, and the chairperson of the Judicial Committee.